cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

 # Methods and Encapsulation

+## Designing Methods

+- Access Modifiers
+  - *public* methods can be called from any class.
+  - *private* methods can only be called from within the class.
+  - *protected* methods can only be called from classes in the same package or subclasses.
+  - *default* or package private, methods can only be called from classes in the same package.

 **Use Java Visualizer** or **python tutor** to develop more understanding.

 - Only the access modifier or optional specifiers are allowed before the return type.